 The longest pier in the World is located in Southend town (Southend-at-sea) in the south-eastern part of Britain.
 This Landmark is extending 2,16 km into the Thames Estuary.

-The story about the longest pier in the World told me my good colleague from my previous work – Currel Ryan, an English young geographer, who knows many interesting places, especially in the southern part of the UK.
+The story about the longest pier in the World told me about my good colleague from my previous work – Currel Ryan, an English young geographer, who knows many interesting places, especially in the southern part of the UK.
 He showed me this landmark on Google Earth (Pic.
 1) and encouraged me to go there.
-Because I like watching remote objects and mountains I though, that it would be a very nice place to see the London skyscrapers and whole Thames Estuary from there.
+Because I like watching remote objects and mountains I thought, that it would be a very nice place to see the London skyscrapers and the whole Thames Estuary from there.

 We went to Southend for a long weekend last year.
 Late August is the best moment to go to the seaside, because of the highest temperature of the water, which raises up to 20 deg in this part of the North Sea.